 Research Resources

-The Maggie E. Neumann Health Sciences Research Fund seeks to support pilot research grants designed to provide proof-of-concept for novel and potentially scalable approaches to improve the health and well-being of those with chronic disabilities in Delaware.
-We expect to fund 2-4 pilot grants from this award in the range of $25,000 to $50,000 each.
-The deadline for submissions is 5pm EST June 5 2023.
+The Maggie E. Neumann Health Sciences Research Fund.
+The purpose of this fund is to support interdisciplinary pilot research grants designed to provide proof-of-concept for novel and potentially scalable treatments or interventions to improve the health and well-being of those with chronic disabilities.
+We expect to fund 2-4 pilot grants in the range of $25,000 to $70,000 each.
+A Letter of Intent is required.
+Only applicants invited to submit a full proposal following LOI review will be eligible to apply.
+See the full RFP here.

-CHS investigators can apply any time for up to $500 to assist with external peer review of developed extramural proposals.
-For more details please contact William Farquhar (wbf@udel.edu)
+CHS investigators can apply any time for up to $300 to assist with external peer review of developed large extramural proposals.
+For more details please contact Freda Patterson (fredap@udel.edu)

 The CHS Research Advisory Committee will now facilitate the scientific review of your specific aims pages.
 This is a voluntary program aimed to provide rapid feedback to early-draft aims pages.
 The guidelines and link to upload your aims page are below.